Supriyosaha1/Department_project-II/doc/src/params.md

 | `approximation`      | `COLT`                 | `character`      | could be 'COLT', 'Tasitsiomi' or 'Humlicek_w4' |

 #### `[Worker]`
-The section `[Worker]` is used to assign the computational domain and list of photons for each worker ?
+The section `[Worker]` assigns the computational domain and list of photons for each worker ?

 | Parameter        | Default Value           | Fortran type      | Description |
 |:------------------|:------------------------|:-----------------|:------------|
 |`verbose`         | `.true.`                | `logical`        | Set verbosity flag |

 #### `[PhotonsFromSourceModel]`
-The section `[PhotonsFromSourceModel]` is used to define the numerical approximation to the Voigt function, used at each interaction.
+The section `[PhotonsFromSourceModel]` is used to configure the generation of photon packets from idealised source models.
+It is read by the code `PhotonsFromSourceModel.f90`.

 | Parameter        | Default Value           | Fortran type      | Description |
 |:------------------|:------------------------|:-----------------|:------------|